Skip to content

 Three Moments That Determine Everything

-Every design decision maps back to one of three moments.
-Most products obsess over the first and neglect the third entirely.
-All three need to be designed as distinct, intentional experiences — because return rate is determined at the exit, not the entrance.
+Every design decision maps back to one of three moments in the borrower's first encounter.
+Most lender websites obsess over the CTA and neglect what happens after the click.
+All three moments need to be designed as distinct, intentional experiences — because conversion to preapproval is determined by how the prequal ends, not how it begins.

 Horizon Advisor welcome screen with trust signals and CTA